TDVS-info/TallyPro/updates/README.md

   ESP8266 webserver address is now 1.1.4.1 to help prevent conflicts with existing routers

 Main_086
-  Added sliders for LED brightness control in setup Reformatted Acknowledgement Web Page
+  Added sliders for LED brightness control in setup.
+  Reformatted Acknowledgement Web Page.
-  Added Version number in code
+  Added Version number in code.